damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

   - If we don't know the root cause, also state it and leave the issue open for followup.
   - Add the outage issue to the infrastructure agenda for sharing the knowledge, or to asking for guidence.

+## Chef Cookbooks by GitLab

-# Make GitLab.com settings the default
+## Make GitLab.com settings the default

 As said in the [production engineer job description](jobs/production-engineer/index.html) one of the goals is "Making GitLab easier to maintain to administrators all over the world".